- 📖 Geeky Medics OSCE Book

 The kidneys are not usually palpable beyond the neonatal period unless they are enlarged or the abdominal muscles are hypotonic.

 Palpate the kidneys by balloting bi-manually in each hypochondrium.
 You can ‘get above them’ (unlike the spleen or liver) and tenderness implies inflammation.

 Ascites may be present in cirrhosis, hypoalbuminaemia, infection or malignancy.

-The presence of shifting dullness is highly suggestive of ascites
+The presence of shifting dullness is highly suggestive of ascites.

 Assessing for shifting dullness

-It is usually not possible to formally assess for shiftingdullness in young children, due to issues with co-operation.
+It is usually not possible to formally assess for shifting dullness in young children, due to issues with co-operation.
 However, in older children, it may be possible.

-6. If fluid was present (ascites)then the area that was previously dull should now be resonant (i.e. the dullness has shifted).
+4. If ascites is present, the area that was previously dull should now be resonant (i.e. the dullness has shifted).

 Start by showing the child your stethoscope and demonstrate it on your own abdomen and/or on one of their toys to familiarise them with this piece of equipment.

 Suggest listening to their abdomen, making sure the stethoscope diaphragm isn’t cold prior to it making contact with the child.